What Did My Patient Actually Take? An Overview of Amphetamine Results

 - Amphetamine is also a metabolite of methamphetamine, but in the case of methamphetamine exposure, methamphetamine is typically also present.1

 In the case of unexpected negative amphetamine results, there are several points to consider:

 What medication is the patient prescribed?

 The pharmaceutical amphetamine products mentioned above are detected as amphetamines on Aegis testing.
 However, a common misconception is that methylphenidate products are also included in this testing.
 Methylphenidate is structurally distinct from amphetamine, and undergoes a separate testing process at Aegis.
-Providers wishing to assess compliance of methylphenidate medications (i.e., Daytrana®, Ritalin®, Quillivant XR®, Metadate ER®, Aptensio XR®, Cotempla XR-ODT®, QuilliChew ER®, Concerta®, Methylin®, Ritalin LA®, Focalin®, Focalin XR®) may consider adding this test which is currently only available in urine.
+Providers wishing to assess compliance of methylphenidate medications (i.e., Daytrana®, Ritalin®, Quillivant XR®, Metadate ER®, Aptensio XR®, Cotempla XR-ODT®, QuilliChew ER®, Concerta®, Methylin®, Ritalin LA®, Focalin®, Focalin XR®) may consider adding this test which is available in both urine and oral fluid.

 Example of unexpected negative amphetamine result in patient actually prescribed methylphenidate (Methylphenidate testing was added for the sample after consultation with Aegis Clinical Team):